 No. These terms are used to describe animals that provide comfort just by being with a person.
 Because they have not been trained to perform a specific job or task, they do not qualify as service animals under the ADA.

 We do not allow photography sessions at the farm.
 This includes portrait photography, senior pictures, engagement photos, and family pictures taken by a third-party photographer.

-Photography for magazines, catalogs, publications, advertising, weddings or any other unlisted category, including videography, must contact Amy Holmberg for fee information and scheduling.
+Photography for magazines, catalogs, publications, advertising, weddings or any other unlisted category, including videography, must contact Russell Holmberg for fee information and scheduling.